hphilpotts/veg-app-backend/README.md

 _All request bodies to be sent in JSON format._

 _All Food-item routes protected by JWT checks:_
-- Request headers on all routes must include `x-auth-token` containing a valid JWT.
+- Request headers on all routes except GET requests must include `x-auth-token` containing a valid JWT.

 #### POST Food-item Add
 `foodItem/add`